civisanalytics/civis-python/docs/source/client.rst

 | ``GET /workflows/1/executions/2`` | ``client.workflows.get_executions(1, 2)`` |
 +-----------------------------------+-------------------------------------------+

+If your code editor has auto-completion functionality (as many heavy IDEs do), typing ``client.`` or ``client.workflows.`` should trigger the display of the available resources or methods, respectively.
+If you're running Python interactively
-Note that Python's built-in ``help`` function can be used to see lists of available endpoints for a resource (e.g., ``help(client.workflows)``) or to get documentation for a specific endpoint function (e.g., ``help(client.workflows.list)``).
+(e.g., the regular Python interactive shell, IPython, or a Jupyter notebook), Python's built-in ``help`` function can be used to see lists of available endpoints for a resource (e.g., ``help(client.workflows)``) or to get documentation for a specific endpoint function (e.g., ``help(client.workflows.list)``).
 The ``?`` operator in IPython (e.g., ``?client.workflows``) and the ``shift-tab`` hotkey in a Jupyter notebook also cause documentation to be displayed.

-By default, the Civis API specification specification is downloaded from the ``/endpoints`` endpoint the first time :class:`~civis.APIClient` is instantiated (and cached in memory for the remainder of the program's run).
+By default, the Civis API specification is downloaded from the ``/endpoints`` endpoint the first time an :class:`~civis.APIClient` object is instantiated.
+To reduce overhead due to re-downloading the same API spec multiple times when multiple ``client`` instances are created, this API spec is cached in memory for a set amount of time.
+If you're running Python interactively
+(e.g., the regular Python interactive shell, IPython, or a Jupyter notebook), the cached spec expires in 15 minutes, and if you're running a script, the spec expires in 24 hours.
+When a cached spec expires and a new ``client`` instance is created, a new spec is downloaded from the Civis API
+(so that updates to the Civis API, if any, are available to the new ``client``).
+If you want to force a new spec to be downloaded, you can pass ``force_refresh_api_spec=True`` to the :class:`~civis.APIClient` constructor.
+Note that for a given :class:`~civis.APIClient` object, the auto-generated resources and methods attached to it are never refreshed, even if the Civis API is updated during the lifetime of this object.

 In some circumstances, it may be useful to use a local cache of the API specification rather than downloading the spec.
 This can be done by passing the specification to the client through the parameter ``local_api_spec`` as